Oumarou Fadil: Family and background

-M. Fadil's biological parents are both from the North Region of Cameroon, birthplace of Cameroon's first President Ahmadou Ahidjo.
+M. Fadil's biological parents are both from the North Region of Cameroon, the birthplace of Cameroon's first President Ahmadou Ahidjo.
 His father, El Hadj Fadil Abdoulaye Hassoumi (1924–1993), and mother, Adja Ahoua Doudou are members of the Fulani (Fulbe), a dynamic tribe whose main economic activities are based on livestock and trade.
 Their names are El Hadj Fadil Abdoulaye Hassoumi (father) and Hadja Hawa Doudou (mother).

 They are from Rabinga and Garoua respectively and are both members of the Fulbe ethnic group, a dynamic tribe whose main economic activities are based on livestock farming and trade.

 Oumarou Fadil married to Hassanatou in 1998.
 She comes from one of the greatest and noblest families in Garoua.
 The eldest of their three children is Balkissou Dya.
 Followed by her twin siblings Hassan and Houssenatou.

 Hassanatou Mamadou, the wife, holds an MBA in Business Administration from the University of Poitiers.
 She takes an active part in her husband’s professional life.

 Mr. Oumarou Fadil is the brother of Senator Mohamadou Bayero Fadil, businessman and president of the Fadil Group.

 Academic profile

-Oumarou Fadil went to University of San Diego where he got a master's degree in International Business.
+Oumarou Fadil went to the University of San Diego where he got a master's degree in International Business.

 Two ways then opened to him: whether he would become a trader at Wall Street or come back to Cameroon.
 He chose the latter and joined the Fadil Group.
 He first occupied the post of Administrative and financial Manager at the Complexe Chimique Camerounais a Central Africa sub-regional, a pioneer in agro-industry, and later the post of General Manager of Complexe Chimique Camerounais.
 As the Vice president of the Fadil Group he has taken an active part in the development of the said Group.

 He quickly left his own imprint into the company leading it towards citizenship and societal responsibility.
 These productive initiatives make Complexe Chimique Camerounais a giant in the field of soap production.